JanPietrzyk/cond-query/README.md

 * Disabling several Effects on different device classes, due to performance problems
 * Adding new features after deployment

 In short, I created a mess :), and this fixed it.
-It helps decouple your handlers from there corresponding events and device conditions.
+It helps decouple your handlers from their corresponding events and device conditions.

 # Usage